Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-03-25-analysis_FEP_01.md

 Now I'll improve the blog post with evidence-based content and corrections while maintaining the requested stylistic elements.

-## Active Inference and Psychoanalysis: How Aligned Are the Frameworks?

-The intersection between the Free Energy Principle (FEP), active inference, and psychoanalysis has become an increasingly active area of interdisciplinary research.
-This convergence may offer psychoanalytic theory new conceptual tools drawn from computational neuroscience, potentially revitalizing a field that has struggled for institutional legitimacy in recent decades. [direct.mit](https://direct.mit.edu/books/oa-monograph/5299/Active-InferenceThe-Free-Energy-Principle-in-Mind)

-At its core, the FEP—developed by Karl Friston—provides a mathematical framework describing how living organisms maintain their structural integrity by minimizing **free energy**, which represents prediction error within a probabilistic model.
-Active inference, which extends from the FEP, proposes that brains function as active agents that constantly generate predictions about their environment rather than passively processing sensory input.
-This framework not only models biological and psychological processes but attempts to formalize them in ways that invite comparison with psychoanalytic concepts. [en.wikipedia](https://en.wikipedia.org/wiki/Free_energy_principle)

-These comparisons require careful philosophical handling.
-Psychoanalysis operates within an interpretive, hermeneutic tradition rooted in narrative, clinical encounter, and symbolic meaning.
-Active inference, by contrast, is computational and mechanistic, formulated within Bayesian probabilistic frameworks.
-The potential value—and the danger—of this dialogue lies in navigating these distinct epistemologies without reducing one to the other. [frontiersin](https://www.frontiersin.org/journals/human-neuroscience/articles/10.3389/fnhum.2016.00020/full)

 ## Freud's "Project" and the Free Energy Principle